IanTerzo/Neutron/README.md

 ## Building your project

-To build a Neutron project you first need pyinstaller, install pyinstaller throught pip: `pip install pyinstaller`.
+To build a Neutron project you first need pyinstaller, install pyinstaller through pip: `pip install pyinstaller`.
 Then run the script below in your command prompt/terminal.
 You can also use other programs to build your project such as py2exe if you prefer.

 > **Note:** If you are on linux use ":" instead of ";"
 ```